Manuals

 - Console IP: Your Computer’s IP address.

-- Leave the Console Receive Port on its default 8200.
+Console Receive Porton its default8200.
 Or adapt in Reaper OSC and KLANG:app accordingly.

 2 Channel and Mix Mapping